[Fixed] Samsung Laptop Keyboard Not Working

-If you’re having issues with your Samsung keyboard on your desktop or laptop, like keyboard not typing or keyboard not recognized, don’t worry.
+If you’re having issues with your Samsung laptop keyboard, like keyboard not typing or keyboard not recognized, don’t worry.
 We’ll help you fix the Samsung keyboard not working issue.

 Here are some solutions that have helped people resolve this problem.
 You don’t need to try them all; just work your way down the list until your keyboard restarts to work.

 Since many technical problems can be resolved by restarting, it never hurts to restart your computer/laptop.
 Often this will be enough to fix the keyboard problem.

 If you’re using an external keyboard, disconnect your keyboard, then reconnect to see if it works.

 If your Samsung keyboard on your laptop stops working, you can try change the keyboard settings in your computer to fix it.

 - Open the Settings app in your computer (or Control Panel if you’re using Windows 7).

 - Click Ease of Access (or Ease of Access Center).